JuliaRegistries/Registrator.jl/README.md

 ## Note on git tags and GitHub releases

 The Julia package manager **does not** rely on git tags and GitHub releases.
-However, Registrator will generate a `git tag` command for you to optionally create a corresponding tag with your package version.
+If you want to add a tag, you can do it manually (see https://git-scm.com/book/en/v2/Git-Basics-Tagging).